This article is for international entrepreneurs and business owners from outside Ireland who are looking to establish a company presence in Ireland.

 - Submission of identification documents (typically a copy of your passport)

-- We arrange a very quick call with one of our lawyers who will verify your ID and then watch you sign the VIF form
+- You will have to visit a Notary Public in your town/city who will verify your ID and then watch you sign the VIF form

 - Open Forest will make the IPN application to the Companies Registration Office on your behalf